ajaykv1/VRCDR/README.md

 # Usage

 This is the code repository for our research project.
 This repository contains the files used to replicate the results of VRCDR from the paper.
+There are 4 main directories:

+1. dataset: Contains datasets from the Amazon Review dataset that we use in our study.
+2. src: Contains the main source code files that are used for pre-training models, computing the Vietoris-Rips Complex, and generating results for VRCDR.
+3. project_data: This is where all the CSV data is stored after being parsed, and it also contains information that the source files use for computation.
+4. stats: This contains the RMSE and MAE values for each target user based on VRCDR's performance, which is used for the two-tailed paired t-test on our study.